gardener/garden-setup/docs/extended/iaas.md

 ### Seed Backup

 By default, garden-setup configures Gardener to store snapshots of the etcds in shoot controlplanes in a blob store.
 To disable storing of backups, set `seedConfig.backup.active` to `false`.

+Usually, the seed credentials - the ones provided in the corresponding iaas entry - are also used for backing up the etcds of the shoots.
+If this is not desired, it is possible to configure a different blobstore for the backup.
+The configuration is basically the same as for `landscape.etcd.backup`, but if one of `type`, `region`, or `credentials` is specified - indicating not to use the default blobstore - no defaulting is done and the other two have to be specified too.
+If `active` is set to `false`, this configuration has no effect.

 ### Seed Provider Config